Throwfox/VTDNet/README.md

 ### 2. Training the Model

-You can train the model using the generated dataset with the following command:
+You can train the model using the generated dataset with the following command, task = 6 means generation of synthetic with gamma =0.6 :

 ```bash
 python VTD_training.py --dataset=syn --task=6 --cuda=0 --resume=0